CheAle14/mlapibot/data/templates/accountreport.md

 {% extends "base.md" %}

 {% block content %}
-The image(s) in your post appear to contain a common scam.
-This usually takes the form of your account being reported, with you needing to contact some user claiming to be support to reverse or appeal.
+Your post appears relate to a common scam usually taking the form of your account being reported, with you needing to contact some user claiming to be support to reverse or appeal.
 This is a scam.

 These scams use very similar wording when targeting both Discord and Steam accounts, so I can find it difficult to accurately identify which particular scam you are facing.
 As such, please refer to the appropriate section: